 As a local organisation, PPCG has always been strongly supported by the City of Port Phillip.
 Funding and support is also received from state and federal governments, as well as from grants and donations, and volunteers.

 In 2013, our main office underwent an award-winning upgrade and renovation creating a light-filled, calming environment for volunteers, staff and service users.
 As of 2018, the organisation now operates from five sites across Port Phillip and in partnership with the City of Port Phillip.

 Becoming Part of the Community

-PPCG’s services contribute to improved outcomes for people – children, families, residents and communities, who are vulnerable, by supporting people with material supports and assisting them to address their immediate and long term needs.
-This empowers people and communities to transform and enhances wellbeing while improving community resilience and social justice.
+PPCG’s services contribute to improve outcomes for individuals, families, residents and communities by supporting people with material supports and assisting them to address their immediate and long term needs.
+This empowers people and communities, enhances wellbeing, and improves community resilience and social justice.

 Around 25% of the people who seek our help are from culturally and linguistically diverse backgrounds – predominantly Russian, Somalian, Vietnamese and Chinese.

 Those who are vulnerable are often socially excluded.
 To address this we have a range of programs and activities for people who are socially and economically disadvantaged in partnership with many agencies.
 These programs and activities focus on building confidence and networks, as well as directly assist people to participate in the community.
-Our recreation and access groups (bushwalking, tennis, gym, swimming), our performance and creative activities, our social meals program in partnership with Port Phillip rooming houses, and the facilitation of neighbourhood street parties, are all designed to give people opportunities to meet and mix with others, and to develop lasting connections and friendships.
+Our recreation activities, our performance and creative activities, our social meals program in partnership with Port Phillip rooming houses, and the facilitation of neighbourhood street parties, are all designed to give people opportunities to meet and mix with others, and to develop lasting connections and friendships.

 Share this page: